AlejandroParedesLT/IDS706_final_project_alejandro_alex_christian/README.md

 # --host http://127.0.0.1:8080: Specifies the host where your Flask app is running.
 # Go to http://localhost:8089/ to see the load test in action.
 ```
+# Use of GenAI:
+Generative AI was use frequently throughout this project to enhance existing code scripts as well as provide the framework to complete tasks which we were unfamiliar with such as load testing with Locust.

 # Local build:
 ## Prerequisites